 Poison hemlock was a popular plant used for military purposes in ancient Greece.
 The plant contains a toxic alkaloid called coniine, which can cause paralysis and death.
 It was often used to poison enemies’ food and water supplies or smeared on weapons, causing the enemy to suffer from convulsions and paralysis.

 Knowledge of poison hemlock seems to have endured.
 In the 14th century, during a war between Florence and Verona, a drinking water source was reportedly poisoned with hemlock (Conium maculatum), as chronicled by Florence’s Giovanni Villani in his work, the Nuova Cronica.
 This is just one example of a long history of similar events occurring over centuries.
-However, it is likely that the virulently poisonous hemlock used by Socrates had by then gone extinct.
-It is unclear which variety would have would been used by Villani.
+However, the virulently poisonous hemlock used by Socrates likely had by then gone extinct.
+It is unclear which variety would have would be used by Villani.

 Ancient Roman armies used the plant as a weapon to poison the water supplies of their enemies.
 They would also coat their arrows with the plant’s juice to cause confusion, disorientation, and blurred vision.
 Ironically, the first documented evidence of the weaponized drug comes from Rome’s greatest enemy: Hamilcar Barca.
 Hamilcar was the Carthagenese general who led a giant elephant army through the Alps and came close to ravaging Rome.
 Apocryphal documents describe how he would have poisoned his enemies’ supplies with belladonna to confuse and sicken them.

 There is also documented evidence of Scottish troops poisoning food in the encampment of the invading Norwegian army with Atropa belladonna.
-During the middle ages, belladonna was used by Italian assassins, who would mix it with wine and use it to poison their targets.
-Later in 1672, the Bishop of Munster reportedly filled grenades with belladona to disperse enemies on the battlefield.
+During the Middle Ages, belladonna was used by Italian assassins, who would mix it with wine and use it to poison their targets.
+Later in 1672, the Bishop of Munster reportedly filled grenades with belladonna to disperse enemies on the battlefield.

 Manchineel is a highly toxic tree native to the Caribbean and South America.
 It contains a potent toxin called phorbol, which can cause severe skin irritation and internal damage.
 It was often used by the Carib people to poison the water supplies of their enemies and as a defense mechanism against invading forces.